eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 The CUDA runtime API provides memory management functions such as `cudaMemGetInfo` which can be called to get the free and total amount of memory available on GPU devices in bytes.

-For more details. please have a look at the following HTML file on Piz Daint: `/opt/nvidia/cudatoolkit/default/doc/html/cuda-runtime--pi/group__CUDART__MEMORY.html`
+For more details, please have a look at the cudatoolkit documentation with the command `module help cudatoolkit`.

 ---